wesovilabs/templatizer/README.md

 * SSH connection will be supported in [the next release](https://github.com/wesovilabs/templatizer/issues/3).

+1. In this section, we just need to enter the values for the variables.
+Once we'v e fileld the data we can click on button `Process template`.
+A tarball named `templatizer.tar.gz` will be downloaded.
+Let's uncompress that tarball to get our own project boilerplate.

 ![Templatizer](docs/templatizer-step3.png)

-1. Once the variables are filled click on Process template and a tarball named `templatizer.tar.gz` will be downloaded.

 ## Define your own templates